 Positive affirmations to say in this yoga pose: "I am One with all things."
-"I open to all possibilities."
+"I am open to all possibilities."
 "I receive guidance from God/the Universe."
-Or chose your own prayers and affirmation that speak your own truth.
+Or choose your own prayers and affirmation that speak your own truth.

 Come out of the pose by slowly sitting back up.